BorisTheBrave/sylves/docs/articles/concepts/dual.md

 // Returns new Vector3(0.5, 0.5, 0)
 ```

-DualGrid is a fully functional grid, where the cener of each dual cell will the corner of some cell in the base grid, and the corner of each cell in the dual grid corresponds to the center of some cell in the base grid.
+DualGrid is a fully functional grid, where the center of each dual cell will the corner of some cell in the base grid, and the corner of each cell in the dual grid corresponds to the center of some cell in the base grid.

 There are many operations in `IDualMapping` for converting between the base grid and dual grid.